 Although the SASFS supports the intent of the BJ, there are a number of details for which we recommend further clarification as follows:

 In the second paragraph of chapter C, there is an incomplete message identifier ‘camt.01’.
 This should be corrected.
 We assume that ‘camt.019’ is the intended message identifier.

-The document contains a DRAFT watermark.
+Response to SASFS: BJ updated in chapter CThe document contains a DRAFT watermark.
 It should be verified whether the BJ submitted is the final version and, if so, the watermark should be removed.

+Response to SASFS: Watermark removed

 In the first paragraph of chapter C, instead of referring in general to ‘MT category 1, 2 and 9’, the applicable message types should be listed.

+Response to SASFS: BJ updated in chapter C

 In addition to point 3 above, we assume that the migration of MT payment messages to an ISO 20022 correspondence message only applies to a cross-border payments use case and not to other use cases such as trade finance.
 If our understanding is correct, it should be clarified accordingly so that it is clear that MT payment messages applied in other business domains (such as trade finance) are not part of the migration to their future ISO 20022 equivalent and remain available (i.e. will not be retired), even though they are mentioned in the BJ.
 However, if our assumption were wrong and, for instance, trade finance is intended to be in scope of the BJ, then the trade finance SEG should review the BJ as well.

+Response to SASFS: Clarification in BJ in chapter C

-In order to be able to judge whether the BJ is justified, we would appreciate an estimate of the message volumes.
+In ordr to be able to judge whether the BJ is justified, we would appreciate an estimate of the message volumes.

+Response to SASFS: BJ updated in chapter D

 The BJ states that the future ISO 20022 message will not contain any duplicated BAH elements and can therefore only be implemented with the BAH.
 As the correspondence message may also be applicable to other communities that may not yet support the BAH, the submitting organisation (SO) should evaluate with the CBPR+ community, for instance during the SEG evaluation of the BJ, whether there is sufficient demand for an initial version of the correspondence message that contains duplicated BAH elements.
 This approach would avoid situations where such communities may be forced to submit a CR, requesting duplication of BAH elements in the message, immediately after publication of the initial version of the correspondence message.

+Response to SASFS: BJ updated in chapter C

 The BJ proposes to assign the correspondence message to the business area ‘camt’.
 As the purpose of the correspondence message is rather broadly defined, the SO should verify whether a different business area could be employed in order better to reflect the relatively wide scope of the correspondence message.

+Response to SASFS: BJ updated in chapter C

 We look forward to the responses of the SO to the points raised above and remain available for further considerations in relation to this BJ.